-Principal risks Mitigating actions We are making sure that we have We have identified and are managing several risks relating the right capability and processes to regulate Network Rail's regions, to our monitoring of Network Rail.
-Network Rail is continuing to system operator and other central embed structural changes which functions effectively.
-We are have devolved decision-making to actively engaging the company to five regions, and is making further make sure that we are collecting changes to consolidate its centrally the right information to assess its managed activities.
-Network Rail's performance, including making sure activities have been impacted by that we can take account of the the pandemic, meaning that we impact of the pandemic.
-In addition, need to monitor and assess its we are working with industry performance in different ways.
-The stakeholders to ensure that, under pandemic has also led to changes recent changes to industry structure and any future reform, we continue in the accountability arrangements for many train operators and their to hold Network Rail to account relationship with Network Rail.
-We for its delivery to customers and are monitoring these changes to taxpayers. make sure that Network Rail is not distracted from delivery and continues to manage safety and performance risks effectively.
-Future structure of the rail sector
+We have identified and are managing several risks relating to our monitoring of Network Rail.
+Network Rail is continuing to embed structural changes which have devolved decision-making to five regions, and is making further changes to consolidate its centrally managed activities.
+Network Rail's activities have been impacted by the pandemic, meaning that we need to monitor and assess its performance in different ways.
+The pandemic has also led to changes in the accountability arrangements for many train operators and their relationship with Network Rail.
+We are monitoring these changes to make sure that Network Rail is not distracted from delivery and continues to manage safety and performance risks effectively.